CouchCMS/Documentation/src/contents/concepts/shopping-cart-2.md

 ## Promotional Coupons

-Coupons can be used to provide **cart level discount** and/or **free shipping** to buyers presenting a valid coupon code.<br/>
+Coupons can be used to provide **cart level discount** and/or **free shipping** to buyers presenting a valid coupon code.
-This simple implementation of the coupon feature is an example of using Couch's cloned pages in tandem with CouchCart to add features not originally available.<br/>
+This simple implementation of the coupon feature is an example of using Couch's cloned pages in tandem with CouchCart to add features not originally available.
 The finished version of our sample site contains a template named '_coupons.php'_.
 It is a regular Couch template defining a set of editable regions.
 Execute it as super-admin to register it with Couch.
 In the admin-panel, we can now create coupons as cloned pages of this template.

 **NOTE:** The '_End Date_' field defined by this template makes use of the [**Date-Picker addon**](https://www.couchcms.com/forum/viewtopic.php?f=8&t=7126) for ease in inputting dates.
 If you don't wish to use the addon, you may safely remove the _editable name='datepicker'_ region from the template. {.notice}